nicovigil1/SongAmbassador/readme.txt

 ## About the Project

 SongAmbassador is the FrontEnd to a full-stack application.
-It calls an API built in JavaScript using the React library used for building the User interface.
+It calls an API built in JavaScript and uses the React library to build the User interface.
 The full app will allow users to search for artists/songs and favorite them into selected playlist.

 ## Local Setup